weidengeist/Willowbot/README.md

     * `is` [Default], `is_caseInsensitive`, `startsWith`, `contains`, `contains_caseInsensitive`, `endsWith`, `regex`
 * `maxSubLevel`
     * type: integer
-    * maximum subscription count needed to trigger the associated message
+    * maximum subscription count needed to trigger the associated message; can be used for chat commands as well as for subscription messages
 * `minLevel`
     * type: integer
     * minimum level needed to trigger the command